puddydoo/OoT-Randomizer/README.md

 I am new at this but this branch contains rewritten JSON files for logic.
 My files are put within the `scenes` folder.
 Only the JSON files have been rewritten and they contain some problems.
 So if you tried to make the randomizer, it would definitely not actually work.

 They pave way for such features as lock rando, door rando, hybridized Vanilla/MQ dungeons, and MM integration to be accounted for in logic, although these features are unlikely to be added and they do not completely account for them either.
 In general, it makes it simple to account for more requirements of traversing each room if you can look at each room individually.
-It makes requirements for complex dungeons like Spirit Temple less confusing.
 Also, if the randomizer ever eventually becomes a mod, then this would make it easier to add a logical component to the scene data itself.

 * All regions, including overworld regions, have been split into rooms and numbered.
 For the sake of door rando, I treated each room as if it was in a vacuum and went through them both ways to provide conditions regardless of what is required to access the room in vanilla.
 And even regardless of whether the transition to that room consists of a door.
 In dungeons, I made it so that the original and Master Quest versions have the same regions with the same names.
 I gave the regions names that made sense for both versions (haven't done this yet in Dodongo's Cavern for some reason)
   * This also allows for separating boss doors from boss rooms and allowing backwards entrance into dungeons, although this would be a strange feature, and you can't fly across the river in Shadow Temple.